paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 * The container is not a dictionary (or a sub-class of a dictionary, see `PyDict_Check()`_).
 * The key is not hashable (`PyObject_Hash()`_ returns -1).
-* If either the key or the values is NULL this will cause a SIGSEGV (or some other disaster).
+* If either the key or the value is NULL this will cause a SIGSEGV (or some other disaster).
   These are checked with asserts if Python is built in `debug mode <https://docs.python.org/3/using/configure.html#debug-build>`_ or `with assertions <https://docs.python.org/3/using/configure.html#cmdoption-with-assertions>`_.